DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Method

 Entanglement is a recurring topic in machine learning, with implementation techniques like parameter generation \cite{platanios2018contextual,tian2020conditional,dumoulin2018feature} that boil down to a tensor product structure \cite{Tenenbaum2000,martyn2020entanglement}.
-In particular, we introduce a 3rd-order learnable tensor $\vb{W}\in{\mathbb{R}^{d\times d\times d}}$ and apply the following two-step transformation $B$ to obtaining the entangled pose code: where ${FC}(sg(\vb*{c}_o)), {FC}(\vb*{h}_p) \in \mathbb{R}^{d}$ are the pre-processing of $\vb*{c}_o$ and $\vb*{h}_p$, $sg(\cdot)$ is to stop gradient back-propagation, as we expect $\vb*{c}_o$ to be updated by $\vb*{z}_o$ (Sec.~\ref{sec:shape}), and $\vb{W}(\cdot,\cdot)$ denotes the tensor contraction along its first two ranks.
-We also introduce a feed-forward residual block \texttt{FFN} following the bilinear transform for post-processing, to generate the final pose code as $\vb*{z}_{o,p}$ for the object $o$ under pose $p$.
+Therefore, we introduce a 3rd-order learnable tensor $\vb{W}\in{\mathbb{R}^{d\times d\times d}}$ and apply the following two-step transformation $B$ to obtain the entangled pose code: